Last updated 9/22/23

 Mistake #9 - Letting food stick to the grill

 Earlier, I mentioned that you should NOT oil the grill grates.
 Rather, you should lightly coat the food in oils to keep them from sticking.
 Here's why: When oil is put on the grates, it will very quickly burn off simply due to the heat of the grill.
 It is always better to lightly oil any foods before being placed on the grill to prevent sticking.

 Mistake #10 - Not using the right tools

-Using the correct tools is a major key.
+Using the correct grilling tools is a major key.
 The most common are tongs, spatulas, brushes, and meat forks.
 If you're really into it, consider getting an apron, some grilling gloves, or some meat shredders.
-When grilling outdoors, its very important that you use LONG-HANDLED tools.
-If you don't have any, you can find some amazing, 18-inch, LED tools here.
+When grilling outdoors, it's very important that you use long-handled tools.